Olanrewaju-support/setting-up-a-virtual-lab/README.md

 # setting-up-a-virtual-lab
-setting up a virtual lab
+This repository shows a detailed process on I set up a simple virtual home lab for cybersecurity purpose